-I am Associate Professor of Geography at the University of North Carolina, Chapel Hill and the co-editor of the Journal of Middle East Women’s Studies (2014-2018).
+I am Associate Professor of Geography and The Caroline H. and Thomas S. Royster Distinguished Professor for Graduate Education at The Graduate School at the University of North Carolina, Chapel Hill.
+I served as the co-editor of the Journal of Middle East Women’s Studies (2014-2018).
 I also have a joint appointment in the Curriculum of Global Studies and adjunct appointment in Gender, Sexuality, and Feminist Studies at Duke University.
 I received my PhD in Geography from the University of Washington, Seattle and MA in Sociology/Anthropology from Boğaziçi University, Istanbul, Turkey.
 I was awarded the 2017 Chapman Family University Teaching Award and the 2018 American Association of Geographers Enhancing Diversity Award.

 You can read more about my current interests under Projects.